 Thou Shalt Make All Text Legible

-Careful when overlaying text in front of photos.
-Text that is not readable is not only impractical in a technical sense but an unfashionable choice.
+Be thoughtful and careful when overlaying text in front of photos.
+Text that is not readable is not only impractical in a technical sense, but an unfashionable choice.
 If you insist on using photos or renders with a text overlay, darken or lighten the photo/render so that text is legible.

-Another danger with text overlay on photos is the exclusion of access for color-blind users.
-While it’s unavoidable that people will have a different experience due to vision impairment, as designers we should strive to make the information on our sites as accessible as possible for those with disabilities.
+Another potential danger with text overlay on photos is the exclusion of access for color-blind users.
+While it is unavoidable that people will have a different experience due to vision impairment, as designers we should strive to make the information on our sites as accessible as possible for those with disabilities.
 The purpose of design is communication.

 3rd Web Design Commandment: